 GeneCards Summary for NISCH Gene

 NISCH (Nischarin) is a Protein Coding gene.
-Diseases associated with NISCH include rosacea and morphine dependence.
-Among its related pathways are Cell adhesion Integrin-mediated cell adhesion and migration and Hypothetical Network for Drug Addiction.
-GO annotations related to this gene include integrin binding and G-protein coupled amine receptor activity.
+Diseases associated with NISCH include silent myocardial infarction and withdrawal disorder.
+Among its related pathways are EPH-Ephrin signaling and Hypothetical Network for Drug Addiction.
+GO annotations related to this gene include identical protein binding and phosphatidylinositol binding.
 An important paralog of this gene is STK11IP.

 UniProtKB/Swiss-Prot for NISCH Gene